 This reimagining would not have been possible without the contribution of the many foreign master bookbinders who have developed this craft over the centuries in which we have not.
 We inevitably pay tribute to them in the most respectful way possible.

+Our wish is for the blank book to be yet again part of daily leisure.
 Strength and beauty are always at the forefront of our designs.
 Such ambitions leave little room for compromise.
 Me and my father share a passion for historical methods of working, meaning mostly with our hands and various useful hand tools, tried and tested for their effectiveness centuries ago.

-Completing the Experience
+Giving Life to the Experience

 The wood is cut and sculpted by hand with files or by a lathe.
 When the shape is done, a silver fitting is designed and executed to adorn and balance the pen.
 The wood is treated with a special selection of natural oils and waxes and some are finished with layers of shellac lacquer.
 The pens can adopt any nib with a standard 5 mm size.
 Providing choice and comfort to the customer.
 As with our books, each pen is a unique piece of work, never to be replicated.